Lessizmo

 Data Compatibility and Migration

 Will existing data be compatible with the new code?
-If not, how will the data be migrated?
+If not, how will it be migrated safely?

 Configuration